The jury has been selected for Derek Chauvin's trial. Here's what we know about them - KVIA

 If convicted, Chauvin could face up to 40 years in prison for second-degree murder, up to 25 years for third-degree murder, and up to 10 years for second-degree manslaughter.
 The charges are to be considered separate, so Chauvin could be convicted of all, some or none of them.

-Opening statements are expected to start no earlier than March 29, followed by testimony that could take about four weeks.
+Opening statements are expected to start March 29, followed by testimony that could take about four weeks.

+Floyd family attorneys Ben Crump and Antonio Romanucci said in a statement they were pleased the jury had been set.
+“After hearing the facts, we hope and expect the jury to deliver a just verdict,” they said.

 Three other former officers — Thomas Lane, J. Alexander Kueng and Tou Thao — are charged with aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.
 They are expected to stand trial this summer.
 All four ex-officers are out on bail.